void0x11/Obsbot-Intelligent-Security-Monitor/README.md

 ## 📦 Deployment

 ### Standalone Executable
-- Download `Detection-Triggered Recorder.exe`
+- Download `OBSBOT Tiny2 Intelligent Security Monitor.exe`
 - No installation needed
 - No Python required on target machine
 - Icon in taskbar and window
-- Works on any Windows PC
+- Works on any Windows PC with USB support

 ### Source Distribution
 - Requires Python 3.8+
 - Install dependencies: `pip install -r requirements.txt`
-- Run: `python detection_triggered_recorder_dark.py`
+- Run: `python OBSBOT_Tiny2_Intelligent_Security_Monitor.py`

+---

+## 🔐 Data Privacy

+- **Local Processing**: All detection and recording happens locally on your machine
+- **No Cloud**: No data sent to external servers
+- **No Tracking**: Application doesn't collect any usage data
+- **Full Control**: You own all recordings and snapshots

 ---